Germany pauses AstraZeneca COVID shots as a 'precaution'

 PEI said people who were still feeling unwell four days after receiving a dose of AstraZeneca’s shot should immediately seek medical treatment

-Many millions of people in Britain have so far received the British-Swedish pharma company’s vaccine.

-Spahn said there have been seven reported cases that could be related to vein thrombosis out of 1.6 million vaccinations in Germany.
+Spahn said there have been seven reported cases after vaccination that could be related to cerebral vein thrombosis out of 1.6 million vaccinations in Germany.

+Clemens Wendtner, head of infectious diseases and tropical medicine at Munich clinic Schwabing, said the background incidence, or normally expected risk, for this condition was two to five cases per 1 million individuals per year.

+“This should be the reason to suspend the vaccination in Germany until all cases, including suspected cases in Germany and Europe, have been completely cleared up,” he added.

 Karl Lauterbach, the main health expert of Chancellor Merkel’s junior coalition partner SPD, called the suspension a “big mistake” because it undermined trust in an urgently needed vaccine.